-Building a team is much like building a home: brick by brick, step by step.
+Building an effective team is much like building a home: brick by brick, step by step.
 The first building block is exceptional leadership.
 From there, everything else will fall into place with the end result being a pretty even blend of both an art and a science.
 A leader who can consistently build high-performance teams is key to the success of the whole operation.
 Large and small, companies need someone with the knowledge of building long-lasting teams — something many managers can’t do and the reason why many leaders don’t reach the highest forms of success.
 Forbes puts it this way: it requires the ability to master the art of people, knowing just how to maneuver hundreds of people at the right place at the right time.

 Akin to a game of chess, building an effective team takes strategy and a little bit of luck, with strength at the forefront even amidst the knowledge that the wrong move could cost the company hundreds of thousands of dollars.
 Nothing like pressure, right?
 Well, leaders operate their best under pressure.
 Building a team is just another day at the park for top executive leaders.
 So, how can you get there?
 Let’s take a closer look.